Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: METHODS

 \subsubsection{Subjective measures}

 Social presence is the psychological sense that another person is ``being there'' when using media or communication technologies \cite{Biocca1997-fo}.
 This concept delivers the intimacy and immediacy of real interactions despite physical separation.
 A higher richness of information in communication media can create a stronger sense of social presence.
-To deepen understanding of how people feel connected in virtual environments, social presence is often used \cite{Oh2018-iy}.
+To deepen understanding of how people feel connected in VEs, social presence is often used \cite{Oh2018-iy}.

 To measure social presence, this study used the Networked Minds Social Presence Questionnaire (NMSPQ) \cite{Biocca2001-jv, Biocca2003-dj}.
 The NMSPQ includes five sub-scales: Co-presence, Perceived Attentional Engagement, Perceived Emotional Contagion, Perceived Comprehension, and Perceived Behavioral Interdependence.
-Since the interaction in our task was limited to non-verbal communication, participants had no opportunity for conversation and could not comprehend their partner's thoughts.
+Because the interaction in our task was limited to non-verbal communication, participants had no opportunity for conversation and could not comprehend their partner's thoughts.
 In addition, the general avatars used were expressionless and lacked personality, which prevented the transmission of emotions to the partner.
-For these reasons, Perceived Comprehension and Perceived Emotional Contagion were removed from the questionnaire.
+Therefore, Perceived Comprehension and Perceived Emotional Contagion were removed from the questionnaire.

 Consequently, only the relevant sub-scales of Co-presence, Perceived Attentional Engagement, and Perceived Behavioral Interdependence were retained.
 The questions were adjusted to align with the experimental context, and the questionnaire comprised 20 items.
 Responses were collected on a 7-point Likert scale ranging from ``Strongly disagree'' to ``Strongly agree.''